socialcondition/dotfiles/README.md

 # dotfiles
-these are my dotfiles, for my different set-ups.
+these are my dotfiles, for different set-ups.